Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 Q: What is Nightholme?

-Q: Will Nightholme have a single-player mode?
+Q: Will Nightholme feature a single-player mode?

-Q: What platforms will Nightholme release on?
+Q: What platforms is Nightholme going to be available on?

-Q: When is the Nightholme release date?
+Q: What is the Nightholme release date?

 Final Thoughts